Analysis of Four-Dimensional Variational Data Assimilation Problems in Low Regularity Spaces: -VAR Problem: Nonconvex case

-which corresponds to the weak formulation of \eqref{eq:gradient_nl}. \end{proof} \begin{remark} Likewise to the linear case, we can verify the uniqueness of the Lagrange multiplier $\bar{\lambda}\in\mathbb{R}$ for each fixed control. \end{remark} Next, we estate two useful estimates on the adjoint state.
-They will be used later in proving the Lipschitz continuity of $f''$.
+which implies~\eqref{eq:gradient_nl}.
+We omit the details, that have been shown in the convex setting.
+Additionally, we can verify the uniqueness of the Lagrange multiplier $\bar{\lambda}\in\mathbb{R}$ for each fixed control analogous to the convex setting. \end{proof}